Judith Jagdmann

 Judith Williams Jagdmann (born November 3, 1958) is an American attorney who served as the 43rd Attorney General of Virginia.
-Elected by the Virginia General Assembly to fill the vacancy created when Jerry Kilgore resigned to run for governor, she remained in office until the election of Bob McDonnell.
+She was elected by the Virginia General Assembly to fill the vacancy created when Jerry Kilgore resigned to run for governor, and remained in office until the election of Bob McDonnell.
 She served on the Virginia State Corporation Commission from 2006 to 2022.

 Jagdmann is the daughter of the late Glen Morgan Williams, a longtime judge of the United States District Court for the Western District of Virginia.